fdb/slarg-website/events/2022-10-13-jewellery-matter-time-hard-data-soft-stories.md

 .

-Irma Földenyi
+*Irma Földenyi is a designer and researcher at Sint Lucas Antwerpen.*

-Saskia Van der Gucht is a visual artist, teacher and researcher at Sint Lucas Antwerpen.
+*Saskia Van der Gucht is a visual artist, teacher and researcher at Sint Lucas Antwerpen.*

 *Image: Fieldwork for sand probes at Kattendijkdok-Oostkaai, september 2022 - Saskia Van der Gucht*